¡Viva Las Mariposas! Voice and Agency in In the Time of the Butterflies

 Alvarez moves beyond the myth of the sisters to depict them as real women with their own individual motivations, desires, and reasons for becoming revolutionaries or not.

-To begin the unit, students will analyze Alvarez's reasons for writing the story of the Mirabal sisters as historical fiction and complete a webquest about Trujillo's rise to power and eventual demise to give them some of the historical context of the novel.
-For the most part, though, students will learn about life during Trujillo's regime through the novel, considering the emotional impact of learning about events through historical fiction and characters rather than hard facts.
+To begin the unit, students analyze Alvarez's reasons for writing the story of the Mirabal sisters as historical fiction and complete a webquest about Trujillo's rise to power and eventual demise to give them some of the historical context of the novel.
+For the most part, though, students learn about life during Trujillo's regime through the novel, considering the emotional impact of learning about events through historical fiction and characters rather than hard facts.

-While reading the novel, students will analyze its nonlinear structure and narrative point of view.
-With each chapter being told from a different sister's perspective, students will examine how and to what end Alvarez creates a distinct voice for each sister.
-Through their individual thoughts and actions as women living in a patriarchal society and under an oppressive dictatorship, the Mirabal sisters will push students to think about what courage is and how it can be displayed in the face of adversity.
-After reading the first two sections of the novel, students will rewrite a scene from the point of view of a different Mirabal sister, channeling her voice and emotions while reimagining events from her perspective.
+While reading the novel, students analyze its nonlinear structure and narrative point of view.
+With each chapter being told from a different sister's perspective, students examine how and to what end Alvarez creates a distinct voice for each sister.
+Through their individual thoughts and actions as women living in a patriarchal society and under an oppressive dictatorship, the Mirabal sisters challenge students to think about what courage is and how it can be displayed in the face of adversity.
+After reading the first two sections of the novel, students rewrite a scene from the point of view of a different Mirabal sister, channeling her voice and emotions while reimagining events from her perspective.

 Fishtank Plus for ELA